 With love you will get through it – love from others, from God and yourself.
 And this is important – be kind to yourself and focus on the positives in your life and on your achievements.
 This will help you to feel less like a burden as each day passes.
 Your closest want to have you in their lives.
 They love you, even in these hard times, they would be devastated without you.
 They would miss you if they didn’t have you around and wouldn’t want to trade the days with you for anything.

 Now it’s up to you to love yourself as much as your closest ones love you.
 Nothing else helps against those negative thoughts more than love.
 Give yourself a hug.
-Hug yourself – place your right hand under your left arm so you can feel your heart and your left hand on your right shoulder and remain so for a few seconds.
+Hug yourself – place your right hand under your left arm so you can feel your heart and your left hand on your right shoulder, take a deep breath and remain so for a few seconds.
 Every time I do it, I feel this soothing effect.
 It helps me to accept myself as I am.
 I feel connected with myself, with God and it also enables me to see the brighter side of life.
-So why not to try it?
-Surely, you are worth it:)
+So why not try it?
+Surely, you are worth it!

-*Do you struggle with the feeling that you’re a burden?
+Do you struggle with the feeling that you’re a burden?
 What does help you to avoid feeling that way?
-Let’s share with a comment below.
+Let’s share in a comment below.

 Thank you and till the next blog post,